HeatCrab/linmo/Documentation/hal-calling-convention.md

 ### Stack Layout

+#### Machine Mode Tasks

-Each task has its own stack with this layout:
+Each M-mode task has its own stack with this layout:

 ```
 High Address